-It can be quite difficult to comprehend some texts like highly scholarly essays or old novels.
+It can be quite difficult to comprehend some texts like academic essays or old novels.
 They contain many words that you might not be familiar with and most have a complex structure.
 Note taking in a mind map while reading such texts can make it easier to comprehend the complex structure and content.

 Taking Notes in Class

 Many students utilize linear note taking to take notes in class.
 However, a mind map is the ideal tool for note-taking.
 Rather than just writing what is dictated to you in class, mind maps force you to think about what you hear and only write the important information.